Hi, I am Raymond. I picked up psychology after my banking career as a personal interest.

 Setting a limit on how much you go on social media or look at the news creates time and space for you to calm your nervous system's stress response and return to normal.
 You might have to turn off push notifications on your phone or set aside specific times to check on world events.

-It is essential to pay attention to the moment when you are overloaded when you feel numb and moody when you start to get stressed or irritated.
+It is essential to pay attention to the moment when you are overloaded, when you feel numb and moody, and when you start to get stressed or irritated.
 When you feel these or any other outward symptoms of nervousness, that is your signal that you need to stop.

 Furthermore, always ask yourself the following questions when you see or read a message in the media: